quentintaranpino/nostrcheck-server/DOCS.md

 If NIP98 header is not provided, the registration must be activated via OTC code sent to the pubkey via DM.

-If the server don't allow public registration, the body `must` have the `invitation_key` field with the correct value.
+Each domain can have a different registration policy.
+If the domain needs an invitation code, the body `must` have the `inviteCode` field with the correct value.

 https://nostrcheck.me/api/v2/register